-The cost of car insurance is high enough as it is, which means many people often avoid purchasing any optional extras – but there are some add-ons available in the UK that may be worth considering.
+The cost of car insurance in the UK is high enough as it is in 2020, which leads to many people avoiding any optional extras at all costs – but there are some add-ons available that are worth considering.

 What car insurance extras do I need?

-Car insurance providers offer a wide selection of optional add-ons to accompany your basic cover, but which ones are actually worth taking into consideration?
+The best car insurance providers in the UK will offer you a wide selection of optional add-ons to accompany your basic cover (usually fully comprehensive cover), but which ones are actually worth taking into consideration?

-Some of the most common car insurance extras include:
+Some of the most common car insurance extras that could be worth having – depending on your preferences – include:

 Personal accident cover

 Courtesy car insurance

 What is breakdown cover and is it worth having?